 Life Unlimited Health Solutions.

-Right now, we are operating “business as usual” at Life Unlimited, as best as we can given the current COVID19 pandemic.
-We can still have face to face appointments – with appropriate hygiene and physical distance measures in place – and we can also offer telehealth options such as phone or zoom sessions.
-Most of our training work is conducted online at present.
-If you have any concerns or questions, please call us!
-02 6248 5138 or email the office at email@example.com.
+We are continuing to operate “business as usual” at Life Unlimited, and we follow all guidance and advice from government health agencies.
+We offer face to face appointments – with appropriate hygiene and physical distance measures in place – and we also offer telehealth options such as phone or zoom sessions.
+Our training programs are conducted online, in person (depending on numbers), or a mix of both.
+If you have any concerns or questions, please call us on 02 6248 5138 or email the office at firstname.lastname@example.org.

 Life Unlimited opened in 2001 with Sue Read as Director.
 She was joined by Julia O’Boyle a few years later.
 Sue Read is a registered psychologist and Julia O’Boyle is a clinical social worker specialising in mental health issues.
 In 2011, Life Unlimited moved to new premises in Turner, ACT.